Antonia Santiago Amador

-Antonia Santiago Amador (born 24 December 1946, better known as La Chana) is a Catalan gypsy dancer.
+Antonia Santiago Amador (born 24 December 1946) better known by her stage name, La Chana, is a Catalan Romani dancer.

 Born in Barcelona in 1946, Amador Santiago is best known as a flamenco dancer with the stage name of La Chana, inherited from her uncle, the guitarist El Chano.
 She had two significant periods in her professional career, between 1966 and 1979 and again between 1985 and 1991.
 She married Felix Comas.